Your Ultimate 3 Days in Marrakech Itinerary

 Bab Agnou

-We started our 3 days in Marrakech itinerary at Bab Agnou early in the morning before the city fully woke up.
+We started our 3 days in Marrakech at Bab Agnou early in the morning before the city fully woke up.
 The 12th-century gate once marked the ceremonial entrance to the Kasbah, and standing there while it was still quiet felt like the right way to begin.
 Those that know me know I love a good early morning adventure to start the day and avoid crowds!

 Koutoubia Mosque